not-even-wong/not-even-wong.github.io/_posts/2019-11-12-analysing-similarities-between-recipes-with-topic-modeling.md

 <img src="https://raw.githubusercontent.com/not-even-wong/not-even-wong.github.io/master/_posts/20191112/topic%20distributions.png">
 </div>

 ...but that's a bit too much info to easily take in!
+That said, it <b><i>is</i></b> possible to see some basic trends in that heatmap.

-I then used these weights to perform heirarchical clustering to obtain this result:
+Anyway, I used these weights to perform heirarchical clustering to obtain this result:

 <img src="https://raw.githubusercontent.com/not-even-wong/not-even-wong.github.io/master/_posts/20191112/heirarchy%20of%20recipes%20with%20gensim%20topics.png">

-Finally, let's see what topics contribute to each cluster!
+That looks pretty good!
+Now let's see what topics contribute to each cluster!
 Based on the results of the heirarchical clustering, I'll define the following clusters: